ShaunCurtis/Blazr.ExploringEditContext/README.md

     <EditContextForm2 />
 ```

-The component wires into the cascaded `EditContext`.
+The component plugs into the cascaded `EditContext`.
 On initialization, it saves the initial state of model properties marked with the `TrackState` attribute.

 ```csharp
 public class WeatherForecast